 Bangladesh’s Daily Jugantor is a national Bangla newspaper.
 Jamuna Printing and Publishing Ltd., which was founded in 1999, prints and publishes daily, while Jamuna Media Ltd. oversees management operations.
 Saiful Alam is the editor and Salma Islam is the editor of this publication.

 Yar Mohammad Khan, the Weekly Ittefaq’s originator and publishers, as well as the founders and financial officers of Bangladesh Awami League, originally released it on December 24, 1949.
-Since they were both passionate about politics and due to the Bengali patriotic struggle, they chose Tofazzal Hossain, who was serving in Kolkata during that point, as an editorial of Huseyn Shaheed Suhrawardy’s Kolkata-based The Daily Ittihad.
+Since they were both passionate about politics and due to the Bengali patriotic struggle, they chose Tofazzal Hossain, who was serving in Kolkata during that point, as an editorial of Huseyn Shaheed Suhrawardy’s Kolkata-based The Daily Ittehad.